termux/termux-packages/docs/BUILD.md

 ## Normal Build Process

-Remarks: Software Developers should provide build instructions.
+Remarks: Software Developers should provide build instructions either in README or INSTALL files.
 Otherwise good luck trying how to build :joy:.

 Follow the instructions until you get a working build.
 If a build succeeds after any step, skip the remaining steps.